 Ornithologist Career Outlook

 The job growth for zoologists and wildlife biologists will be slower than average, at only 4 percent.
 While the role of an ornithologist and other wildlife researcher is important, government funding for their work is difficult to acquire.
-However, the good news is that many citizen scientists are providing a lot of valuable research and information to research facilities.
+The good news is that many citizen scientists are providing a lot of valuable research and information to research facilities.
 These individuals must be trained and knowledgeable in ornithology and other ecological sciences.
 Such citizen scientists can be students, interns, volunteers, and other bird enthusiasts.

 Fieldwork and research is extremely important to understand ecological cause and effect, so plenty of work exists for ornithologists.
 It is important to understand the human effect on ecological systems, but it is equally important to understand invasive species, disruptions to normal behavior, climate effect, and diseases.